boshek/rsoi/README.md

 rsoi
 ----

-An R package to download the most up to date Southern Oscillation Index and Oceanic Nino Index data.
+An R package to download the most up to date Southern Oscillation Index, Oceanic Nino Index and North Pacific Gyre Oscillation data.

 Installation
 ------------